Updated: Jun 28

 My name is Chez Boodparset, a founder of Loft16.
 I’m on a mission to help those businesses with everything I can.
 I notice the common patterns that business owners are shared that is unacceptable and may cost them their business down the road.

-Join Other Independent Business Owners Who Values Our Marketing And Branding Services.
+Join Other Independent Business Owners Who Values Our Marketing And Branding Services and with great benefits.
 View member benefits